RareSkills/learn-solidity/content/17-abi-encoding.md

 ```

-We’ve changed the return type to “bytes memory” (don’t worry that we haven’t seen that before), and returned a variable called msg.data (also don’t worry that we haven’t seen that before).
+We’ve changed the return type to "bytes memory" (don’t worry that we haven’t seen that before), and returned a variable called msg.data (also don’t worry that we haven’t seen that before).

 The important thing to note is that we get an identical byte sequence back!

 So what is happening?

-When you call a function in a smart contract, you aren’t actually doing a “function call” per se, you are sending data to the contract with some information about which function should be executed.
+When you call a function in a smart contract, you aren’t actually doing a "function call" per se, you are sending data to the contract with some information about which function should be executed.

 Makes sense right?
-When you fire up your browser wallet and trade ERC20 tokens, there’s no way you can “call a function” on an ERC20 contract remotely.
+When you fire up your browser wallet and trade ERC20 tokens, there’s no way you can "call a function" on an ERC20 contract remotely.
 Function calls only happen inside the same execution context.
 Describing transactions as functions, however, is convenient.
 But we need to look behind the curtain to see exactly what is happening to really understand Solidity.

-When you “call a smart contract” you are sending data to the contract with instructions for how to execute.
+When you "call a smart contract" you are sending data to the contract with instructions for how to execute.

 There are many data encodings, json, xml, protobufs, etc. **Solidity and ethereum use the ABI encoding**.